This post is brought to you in part by The Home Depot.

 Buuut….like any great outdoor project, what started out looking fabulous, fast forward 12 months later, and it looked like a broke-down yard for people who have neglected their yard.
 It’s inevitable: the sun fades things…the trees shed their gunk…and the weeds take root.

 And what’s worse is that the amazing fire pit simply looked like a floating tire in my yard when viewed from my son’s bedroom window.
 There was nothing anchoring it to the yard.
-It needed a home, for sure.
+It needed a home, for sure (like a stone walkway!).

-Video Tutorials: How to Build a DIY Fire Pit With Gravel and Stones
+Video Tutorials: How to Build a DIY Fire Pit With Gravel and a Stone Walkway

 Since this project was split over two springs, I’ll go ahead and split this post into two parts as well.